 - Mark if the collection is temporary (1-3 collection days) or continuous (4 or more days).
-Purchasing or using an already purchased drug drop box is a continuous collection. - o If you hold a collection event over a weekend (Friday and Saturday), that is considered two days or temporary. - o If you are purchasing new drug drop boxes, please mark 'continuous' and list how many drug drop boxes you will be purchasing (maximum of 5 through this grant). - List the grant amount you are requesting. - Maximum request values for single municipality/tribal applicants are: - O Unwanted Rx Continuous = \$5,000 (This amount can include up to five drop boxes @ \$1,000 each) plus reimbursement for other eligible expenses for a total of \$5,000. - O Unwanted Rx Temporary = \$4,000 - Write in lesser values if desired. - Existing unwanted prescription drug clean sweep programs may apply for a continuous grant and purchase additional drop boxes if needed. - Calculate your match based on the grant amount requested.
+Purchasing or using an already purchased drug drop box is a continuous collection. - o If you hold a collection event over a weekend (Friday and Saturday), that is considered two days or temporary. - o If you are purchasing new drug drop boxes, please mark 'continuous' and list how many drug drop boxes you will be purchasing (maximum of 5 through this grant). - List the grant amount you are requesting. - Maximum request values for single municipality/tribal applicants are: - O Unwanted Rx Continuous = \$5,000 (This amount can include up to five drop boxes @ \$1,000 each) plus reimbursement for other eligible expenses for a total of \$5,000.

+- Unwanted Rx Temporary = \$4,000 - Write in lesser values if desired. - Existing unwanted prescription drug clean sweep programs may apply for a continuous grant and purchase additional drop boxes if needed. - Calculate your match based on the grant amount requested.
 Use the formula [Grant request / .75) Grant Request].
 For example, a \$1,667 match must support a \$5,000 grant request. [(\$5,000/.75) \$5,000 = \$1,667]

-Multi-Municipality Applicants: We have placed a cap on the maximum awards for multi-municipality applications.
-The maximums for multi-municipality grants will be the amounts below.
+Multi-Municipality Applicants: The maximums for multi-municipality grants are the amounts below.
 The program considers a single county as a multi-municipal applicant as counties serve all cities, towns and villages within their borders.